An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Introduction

 \subsection{Contributions}

-Given a set $\Omega \subseteq \R^d$ equipped with two Borel probability measures, a {\it target} $\nu$ and a {\it reference} $\eta$, we consider the approximation to $\nu$: where $\hmT$ denotes a parameterized class of maps, e.g., polynomials of a certain degree, and $D\colon \PP(\Omega) \times \PP(\Omega) \to \R_+$ is a statistical divergence between probability measures, e.g., the Wasserstein distance or the Kullback-Leibler (KL) divergence.
+Given a set $\Omega \subseteq \R^d$ equipped with two Borel probability measures, a {\it target} $\nu$ and a {\it reference} $\eta$, we consider the approximation to $\nu$:

+where $\widehat \mmT$ denotes a parameterized approximation class of maps, e.g., polynomials of a certain degree, and $D\colon \PP(\Omega) \times \PP(\Omega) \to \R_+$ is a statistical divergence between probability measures, e.g., the Wasserstein distance or the Kullback-Leibler (KL) divergence.
 Our goal is to obtain bounds of the form

-where the minimizer may not be unique, $\mathscr{B}$ is a Banach space of maps from $\Omega$ to itself that is large enough to contain $\hmT$, and $\TT$ is any transport map that satisfies the {\em exact} pushforward relation $\TT_\sharp \eta = \nu$.
-We present an abstract framework for obtaining such bounds in Section~\ref{sec:main-results} by combining three theoretical ingredients: \begin{enumerate}[label=(\roman*)] \item {\bf Stability} estimates of the form $D(F_\sharp \eta, G_\sharp \eta) \le C \| F - G \|_{\mathscr{B}}$ for any pair of maps $F, G$ in a subclass of the Banach space $\mmT \subseteq \mathscr{B}$; \item {\bf Regularity} results showing that $\TT \in \mT \subset \mmT$ where $\mT$ is a smoothness class, e.g., $W^{k,p}$ for appropriate indices $k,p$; \item {\bf Approximation} results that provide upper bounds for $\dist_{\mathscr{B}} ( \hmT, T^\dagger)$. \end{enumerate} Items (ii) and (iii) are independent of the choice of $D$ and can be addressed using off-the-shelf results: Regularity can be derived from measure and elliptic PDE theory, e.g., on the regularity of optimal transport maps.
+where $\widehat{\mmT}$ is the approximation class contained in a large enough Banach space of maps $\mmT$ from $\Omega$ to itself, the norm $\| \cdot \|$ is that of some space containing $\mmT$, and $C> 0$ is a constant independent of $\widehat{\mmT}$.
+We note that $\TT$ can be taken to be any transport map that satisfies the {\em exact} pushforward relation $\TT_\sharp \eta = \nu$.
+We present an abstract framework for obtaining such bounds in Section~\ref{sec:main-results} by combining three theoretical ingredients: \begin{enumerate}[label=(\roman*)] \item {\bf Stability} estimates of the form $D(F_\sharp \eta, G_\sharp \eta) \le C \| F - G \|$ for all maps $F, G \in \mmT$; \item {\bf Regularity} results showing that $\TT \in \mT \subset \mmT$ where $\mT$ is a smoothness class, e.g., Sobolev space $H^{k}$ for $\mmT = L^2$ for a sufficiently large index $k$; \item {\bf Approximation} results that provide upper bounds for $\dist_{\|\cdot \|} ( \widehat{\mmT}, T^\dagger)$. \end{enumerate} Items (ii) and (iii) are independent of the choice of $D$ and can be addressed using off-the-shelf results: Regularity can be derived from measure and elliptic PDE theory, e.g., on the regularity of optimal transport maps.
 Approximation bounds can be obtained from existing results, e.g., the approximation power of polynomials in $L^2$.

 Stability ({i}) is the only part of the argument which depends explicitly on the choice of $D$, and its development is a major analytical contribution of this paper.
 While in the context of uncertainty propagation and inverse problems, some results have been proven in this direction when $D$ is the $L^q$ distance between the densities \cite{butler2018convergence, butler2022p, ditkowski2020density, sagiv2022spectral} or the Wasserstein distance \cite{sagiv2020wasserstein}, we provide new results for the Wasserstein distance, the maximum mean discrepency (MMD), and the KL divergence.
 These stability results (see Section~\ref{sec:stability}) are also of independent interest in the statistics, applied probability, and data science communities.